Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (a) accounting and audit services;

-(b) the following classes of advertising:
+(b) the following classes of campaign period election advertising:

-(ii) newspapers and periodicals;
+(ii) printed newspapers and periodicals;

 (iii) promotional materials, including newsletters, brochures, buttons and novelty items;

-(vi) signs;
+(vi) reused signs;

 (vii) social media;